bitRAKE/UEFI_playground/firmware/readme.md

-These firmwares come from various places.
-As the need for different execution environments grows
+As the need for different execution environments grows ... these firmwares come from various places.

 \OVMF_amd64